comogo2012/StreamExtensions/README.md

 This is an endless stream because:
 * it's easier to create an endless stream than a finite stream, actually, and
 * we don't necessarily define an ending date, because we don't know when our meetings will come to an end and the future (famously) is hard to predict.

 Clearly, I won't be using the entire infinite array.
 Instead in my case I want to build just this year's calendar of events, and so I want to limit my stream to just those dates through the end of the year.
-The problem is that I can't use `limit` because `limit` only takes a count and I don't know and/or am too lazy to count how many items this will be.
+The problem is that I can't use `limit` because `limit` only takes an `int` count and I don't know and/or am too lazy to count how many items this will become.
 What I need is a special `streamWhile` method, a short-circuiting, intermediate method which takes a `Predicate` rather that an `int`, which I can use to handle the stream the right way.
 Something like this:
 ```
-     Predicate<LocalDate> dateIsBeforeEnd = d -> d.isBefore(endDate);
+     Predicate<LocalDate> dateIsBeforeEnd = d -> d.isBefore(beginningOfNextYear);
      List<LocalDate> events = endlessFirstsOfMonth.streamWhile(dateIsBeforeEnd).collect(Collectors.toList());
 ```
-The problem is: `limitWhen` doesn't exist in the `Stream` API, and you can't insert your custom method there.
+The problem is: `streamWhile` doesn't exist in the `Stream` API, and you can't insert your custom method there.
-But we can do the next best thing, and set up a set of functions that take a stream and returns a stream, and break up the above into an inverted statement like this:
+But we can do the next best thing and provide a set of functions that take a stream and returns a stream, and invert the statement above like this:
 ```
      List<LocalDate> events = streamWhile(endlessFirstsOfMonth, dateIsBeforeEnd).collect(Collectors.toList());
 ```